Diverticulosis Treatment in Rochester, NY

 Minor infections caused by diverticulitis can be easily treated using oral antibiotics, but if a patient continues to ignore their symptoms, the condition will only worsen as time passes without proper intervention.

 Receive the medical attention that your body needs, and contact Rochester Colon & Rectal Surgeons, P.C. if you begin to notice serious signs of diverticulosis or diverticulitis.
-New patients may call (585) 222-6566 to request an appointment with our highly skilled providers at one of our six locations.
+New patients may call (585) 222-6566 to request an appointment with our board-certified colorectal surgeons at one of our six colorectal surgery centers in Rochester, NY.